 Detention-related deaths have increased dramatically despite assurances to the contrary by the Minister of Law and Order, Louis Le Grange.
 Le Grange recently said police standing orders made a repetition of a death in detention such as that of the black consciousness leader Steve Biko highly unlikely.

 However, figures show that since Biko’s death in September 1977, there has been an alarming increase in detention related deaths.
+Twelve people have died between November 1977 and May of this year while in or shortly after being in security detention.

 This, according to the latest report by the Detainees’ Parents Support Committee, includes detention related deaths in the independent homelands of Transkei and Venda.
 The disturbing issue of deaths in detention came sharply under the spotlight this year with the internationally publicised deaths of trade union leader Andries Raditsela and student leader Sipho Mutsi.